The Ute Tribe – Roaming the Rockies

 They were always warlike people, and when they acquired horses, it intensified their aggressive character.
 They soon became respected warriors and feared enemies, often engaging in raiding parties.
 As more and more Mormon settlers invaded their lands, the Northern Ute began to raid those many settlers, leading to the Walker War in 1853.

 The first treaty with the Ute, one of peace and amity, was concluded on December 30, 1849.
 In October 1861, the Uintah Valley was set apart for the Uinta tribe, but the government took the remainder of their land.
 Two years later, in 1863, the Tabeguache were assigned to a reservation.
-Another treaty signed in March 1868 created a reservation in Colorado for the Tabeguache, Moache, Capote, Wiminuche, Yampa, Grand River, Uinta, again with the remainder of their lands relinquished to the government.
+Another treaty signed in March 1868 created a reservation in Colorado for the Tabeguache, Moache, Capote, Wiminuche, Yampa, Grand River, and Uinta tribes, with the remainder of their lands relinquished to the government.
 The reservation lines would change over the next few years as portions of the treaties were repealed and lands restored to the public domain.

 Ute Chief Ouray